By Dr. Mercola

 - Proper Food Ratio: high protein, low carbs, high fiber.
 Having a low glycemic food ratio is critical to the viability of your intermittent fasting.
 Your ideal ratio would be: high protein – low carbs – high fiber.
 That ratio has proven to be most effective in promoting satiety and resisting hunger.
 The high protein part serves to nourish and retain your lean tissues whereas the low carb-high fiber ratio helps optimize your insulin and sustain a healthy metabolism.
 This dietary ratio has also shown to be most effective in decreasing body fat while sparing muscle tissue.

 - Proper Food Choices: Quality protein, green and fibrous vegetables, nutrient dense fruits, good fat.
-Your protein should come from chemical-free, preferably organic whole food sources – fish, pastured eggs, legumes and dairy.
+Your protein should preferably come from organic whole food sources - fish, pastured eggs, legumes and dairy.
 Note that dairy protein, particularly whey, isn't just ok for IF, it actually enhances the benefits you get from fasting via its unique content of immune supportive, anti-inflammatory, and tissue regenerating nutrients which include bioactive peptides, leucine, and calcium.

 For fiber and carbs use whole and fibrous plant foods such as greens, cruciferous vegetables, roots, legumes, corn kernels, wild rice, oats and barley.